Null hypothesis: Technical description

 The null hypothesis is a default hypothesis that a quantity to be measured is zero (null).
 Typically, the quantity to be measured is the difference between two situations.
 For instance, trying to determine if there is a positive proof that an effect has occurred or that samples derive from different batches.

-The null hypothesis states that a quantity (of interest) is larger or equal to zero and smaller or equal to zero.
-If either requirement can be positively overturned, the null hypothesis is "excluded from the realm of possibilities".

 The null hypothesis is generally assumed to remain possibly true.
 Multiple analyses can be performed to show how the hypothesis should either be rejected or excluded e.g. having a high confidence level, thus demonstrating a statistically significant difference.
 This is demonstrated by showing that zero is outside of the specified confidence interval of the measurement on either side, typically within the real numbers.
 Failure to exclude the null hypothesis (with any confidence) does not logically confirm or support the (unprovable) null hypothesis.
 (When it is proven that something is e.g. bigger than x, it does not necessarily imply it is plausible that it is smaller or equal than x; it may instead be a poor quality measurement with low accuracy.
-Confirming the null hypothesis two-sided would amount to positively proving it is bigger or equal than 0 and to positively proving it is smaller or equal than 0; this is something for which infinite accuracy is needed as well as exactly zero effect, neither of which normally are realistic.
-Also measurements will never indicate a non-zero probability of exactly zero difference.)
+Confirming the null hypothesis is two-sided would amount to positively proving it is bigger or equal than 0 and to positively proving it is smaller or equal than 0; this is something for which infinite accuracy is needed as well as exactly zero effect, neither of which normally are realistic.
+Also, measurements never indicate a non-zero probability of exactly zero difference.)
 So failure of an exclusion of a null hypothesis amounts to a "don't know" at the specified confidence level; it does not immediately imply null somehow, as the data may already show a (less strong) indication for a non-null.
 The used confidence level does absolutely certainly not correspond to the likelihood of null at failing to exclude; in fact in this case a high used confidence level expands the still plausible range.